Biological Sciences: Marine Biology (M.S.)

 Students plan a program of study in conjunction with their advisor and Master’s Thesis Committee, including the required core courses and competencies.
 Completion of at least 30 credits, including research credits, is required.
 A thesis proposal is developed within the first year.
 Students complete thesis research for 6 to 10 credits; the degree is completed when results are acceptable, a formal thesis presentation and defense has occurred, and the thesis is approved by the Master’s Thesis Committee and accepted by the Graduate School.

-A common set of policies and guidelines applies to all three Biological Sciences degree options (AS, IOB, and MB).
+A common set of policies and guidelines applies to both Biological Sciences degree options (IOB and MB).
 Additional option specific course recommendations or requirements may be established by the faculty within each option.

 Number of Credits Required

 The M.S. degree requires completion of a minimum of 30 credits, 6-10 of which may be earned for thesis research (BIOL 899 Master's Thesis ).
-The Biological Sciences Program specifies 2-4 credits’ worth of required courses (BIOL 901 Introductory Graduate Seminar for all, BIOL 903 Graduate Research Techniques depending on option; 2 credits each); most students use 6 more credits to satisfy the competency requirement in experimental design/analysis (BIOL 811 Applied Biostatistics II or BIOL 933 Design, Analysis, and Interpretation of Experiments, 4 credits) and recommended coursework in writing/communication (BIOL 902 Writing and Publishing Science or BIOL 950 Scientific Communication, 2 credits).
+The Biological Sciences Program specifies 2 credits’ worth of required coursework (BIOL 901 Introductory Graduate Seminar); most students use 6 more credits to satisfy the competency requirement in experimental design/analysis (BIOL 811 Applied Biostatistics II or BIOL 933 Design, Analysis, and Interpretation of Experiments, 4 credits) and recommended coursework in writing/communication (BIOL 902 Writing and Publishing Science or BIOL 950 Scientific Communication, 2 credits).
 Other graduate coursework approved by the student’s committee can substitute for any of these courses except BIOL 901 Introductory Graduate Seminar.

 Up to 8 credits of graduate credit from another institution may be transferred, provided the credits were not counted toward another degree, and the course grade was a B or higher.
 Petitions requesting transfer credit must be supported by the advisor and graduate committee, and approved by the UNH Graduate School.